Legal

 Talc's properties—its ability to absorb moisture, prevent caking, and create a smooth texture—make it a widely used ingredient in cosmetics and personal care products that extends far beyond baby powder.
 The FDA's testing program detected asbestos in products across multiple cosmetic categories sold at major retailers and discount stores [1].

-Products that commonly contain talc include facial pressed powder and loose powder, foundation and tinted moisturizer, blush and bronzer, eye shadow, body and bath powder, dry shampoo, deodorant and antiperspirant, and certain pharmaceutical tablets using talc coatings.
-The absence of mandatory testing means consumers cannot verify through labeling whether any specific talc product has been screened for asbestos [5].
+Products that commonly contain the ingredient include facial pressed powder and loose powder, foundation and tinted moisturizer, blush and bronzer, eye shadow, body and bath powder, dry shampoo, deodorant and antiperspirant, and certain pharmaceutical tablets using the substance as a coating agent.
+The absence of mandatory testing means consumers cannot verify through labeling whether any specific product has been screened for asbestos [5].

 What Legal Options Exist for Mesothelioma Patients With Talc Exposure?

-Individuals diagnosed with mesothelioma who have a history of talc product use may have several legal avenues for pursuing compensation, even in the absence of documented occupational asbestos exposure.
-The legal framework for talc-related mesothelioma claims has expanded significantly through precedent-setting verdicts and settlements [14].
+Individuals diagnosed with mesothelioma who have a history of cosmetic powder use may have several legal avenues for pursuing compensation, even in the absence of documented occupational asbestos exposure.
+The legal framework for mesothelioma claims linked to the product has expanded significantly through precedent-setting verdicts and settlements [16].

-Product liability claims target manufacturers, distributors, and retailers of talc products that contained asbestos.
+Product liability claims target manufacturers, distributors, and retailers of products containing the substance that were contaminated with asbestos.
 These claims typically allege that companies knew or should have known about contamination risks, failed to adequately test their products, and failed to warn consumers.
-Juries have awarded significant verdicts in talc mesothelioma cases, with individual awards reaching into the hundreds of millions of dollars.
+Juries have awarded significant verdicts in these mesothelioma cases — the $2.5 billion in talc mesothelioma jury verdicts recorded in 2025 alone reflects the scale of accountability courts have imposed on manufacturers — with individual awards reaching into the hundreds of millions of dollars.

-Asbestos trust fund claims may be available when the companies that mined or supplied contaminated talc have established bankruptcy trusts.
-Multiple asbestos trust funds cover talc-related exposure, and patients may be eligible to file claims with several trusts simultaneously.
+Asbestos trust fund claims may be available when the companies that mined or supplied the contaminated mineral have established bankruptcy trusts.
+Multiple asbestos trust funds cover exposure to the product, and patients may be eligible to file claims with several trusts simultaneously.
 An experienced mesothelioma attorney can identify which trusts apply to a specific patient's exposure history and product use.

 Statute of limitations for mesothelioma claims typically begins at the date of diagnosis rather than the date of exposure—a critical distinction given the disease's 20-50 year latency period.
-This "discovery rule" gives newly diagnosed patients a window to pursue legal action regardless of how long ago their talc exposure occurred.
-However, filing deadlines vary by state and claim type, making early legal consultation essential [10].
+This "discovery rule" gives newly diagnosed patients a window to pursue legal action regardless of how long ago their exposure to the substance occurred.
+However, filing deadlines vary by state and claim type, making early legal consultation essential.

 — Rod De Llano, Founding Partner, Danziger & De Llano